Skip to content

 We publish the method we practise.

 In short.
-Cost and Profitability Consulting works from published, peer-reviewed evidence, not proprietary mystique.
-Miguel Guimarães co-authored a peer-reviewed TDABC study on the cost per patient in a dialysis unit, lectures at SKEMA Business School, and speaks at industry conferences.
+Cost and Profitability Consulting works from published evidence, not proprietary mystique.
+Miguel Guimarães co-authored a published TDABC study on the cost per patient in a dialysis unit, lectures at several international business schools, and speaks at industry conferences.
 The same method taught in those rooms is the method used in client engagements.

-Peer-reviewed research · SKEMA Business School · Lisbon, São Paulo, Riyadh
+Published research · several international business schools · Lisbon, São Paulo, Riyadh

 Consultants often ask to be trusted.
 We prefer to be checked.